bdljohnson/crypto-ticker/readme.md

-# Project Title
+# Ticker-Lite

-Lite Cryptocurrency Ticker with Sorting and Filtering.
+Lightweight Cryptocurrency Ticker with Sorting and Filtering.

 ## Getting Started